KWSNick/ScouseDaxie/README.md

 - Tooltips would be advantageous on venue icons to improve user understanding.

+- Add in a confirmation message following successful subscribe form submission.

 - The events carousel at large breakpoints could be improved to allow a greater number of events to be posted.
 Currently it is limited to 12 due to the toggle buttons linking to the start and end of the overflowed container, with only 6 events displayed on the page at any one time.

 - The down caret icons added to all collapsing toggles could be made to switch to up carets when the collapsed item is open.